lechnerc77/azd-compatibility-azure-function/README.md

 Although this setup is easy to understand and might be a good fit for small projects, it will face some limitations:

 - The more complex the setup the bigger the `resources-bicep` file will become.
 This will decrease the maintainability and the code will be hard to understand.
 The mitigation would be to split the files.
-This can again become messy and governance needs to be put in place to assure a uniform structuring across projects.
+This can again become messy, and governance needs to be put in place to assure a uniform structuring across projects.
 - Some copy and paste must happen in between projects, so even after introducing `azd` as best practice for development teams in a company to unify the infrastructure provisioning each team must take care individually to keep central resource definition up to date.

 The creators of the `azd` seem to be well aware of this and their solution proposal is available with version 0.2.0-beta.**2** of the Azure Developer CLI.
 The main change is that the bicep files are refactored into [modules](https://learn.microsoft.com/azure/azure-resource-manager/bicep/modules).
 The new `infra` folder has the following structure: